Yayla (resort): Traditional yayla as resort

 While it is also considered as attractive summer resorts for people of both rural and urban areas, yayla (either Turkic yaylak or Alpine transhumance) is mainly a part of the economy of farmers and ranchers who are generally dwellers of rural settlements (such as villages, districts, small towns).
-In summers, Mediterranean coasts and the regions affected by are hotter than other areas of Turkey, thus people of Mediterranean and Aegean geographical regions generally seek cooler yaylaks traditionally, instead of Western-promoted beach culture.
-However, new generations who born and raised in the Western-promoted lifestyle of urban culture generally prefer beach tourism over yayla culture.
-Because of deteriorating economical situation in rural areas because of rapidly developing industrialization and growing global effect of capitalism, majority of the population of rural areas had to migrate to the urban areas (e.g. industrial metropolitan cities such as Istanbul, Bursa, Antalya, Adana), also town dwellers had to migrate to bigger towns and cities.
-Estimates show that in 1930s, rural population made up the 75% of Turkish population whereas contemporary official estimates show that the situation now is the exact opposite, the urban population makes up the 75% of Turkish population.
+In summers, Mediterranean coasts and the regions affected by it are hotter than other areas of Turkey, thus people of Mediterranean and Aegean geographical regions generally seek cooler yaylaks traditionally, instead of Western-promoted beach culture.
+However, new generations who were born and raised in the Western-promoted lifestyle of urban culture generally prefer beach tourism over yayla culture.
+Because of deteriorating economical situation in rural areas due to rapid industrialization and growing global effect of capitalism, majority of the rural population had to migrate to the urban areas (e.g. industrial metropolitan cities such as Istanbul, Bursa, Antalya, Adana), also town dwellers had to migrate to bigger towns and cities.
+Estimates show that in the 1930s, rural population made up 75% of Turkish population whereas contemporary official estimates show that the situation now is the exact opposite, the urban population makes up 75% of Turkish population.
 Hence, these rural or tribal-originated families who now dwell in the cities, annually migrate back to their villages or yaylas in summers or even springs.

 Yaylas, like all other transhumance locations, are generally temporary settlements.
 However it is known that Turks historically transformed their yayla lands into their permanent homeland (e.g. Kozanoglu tribe), so that makes the temporary status of yaylaks and other seasonal locations controversial since in Alpine and Turkic transhumance culture every season has different permanent houses.